netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

        <summary>NS_MGMT_USER</summary>

-        This is a Citrix ADC CPX specific environment variable that allows you to register the Citrix ADC CPX instances, installed on a Docker host, to Citrix ADM if Citrix ADM does not have default credentials.
-This environment variable is supported from Citrix ADC CPX 13.0 and later releases.
+        This is a Netscaler CPX specific environment variable that allows you to register the Netscaler CPX instances, installed on a Docker host, to Citrix ADM if Citrix ADM does not have default credentials.
+This environment variable is supported from Netscaler CPX 13.0 and later releases.

        </details>
        <details>

        <summary>NS_MGMT_PASS</summary>

-        This is a Citrix ADC CPX specific environment variable that allows you to register the Citrix ADC CPX instances, installed on a Docker host, to Citrix ADM if Citrix ADM does not have default credentials.
-This environment variable is supported from Citrix ADC CPX 13.0 and later releases.
+        This is a Netscaler CPX specific environment variable that allows you to register the Netscaler CPX instances, installed on a Docker host, to Citrix ADM if Citrix ADM does not have default credentials.
+This environment variable is supported from Netscaler CPX 13.0 and later releases.

        </details>